IN THIS SECTION

 The Recorded Lecture Series - is taught by UCLA instructors and covers every aspect of the process from initial concept though rewrite.

-The Live Q&A - Students will attend a live Q&A session on campus with one of our lecture series instructors on Monday nights at 7pm Pacific Time to ask any questions they may have after viewing the recorded lecture.
+The Live Q&A - Students will attend a live Q&A session on Zoom with one of our lecture series instructors on Monday nights at 7pm Pacific Time to ask any questions they may have after viewing the recorded lecture.
 Guest speakers from the film industry will visit the Live Q&A to discuss the state of the business and how to approach it as a new writer.

 The three-hour screenwriting workshop is limited to no more than ten students per class, and focuses on roundtable readings and an analysis of each student's work.